 I never really paid much attention to what I was washing my clothes until I had to wear my washable items on my face!
 The most common and daunting word of 2021: Masks.
 That’s when I went shopping and began my ECOS laundry detergent review.
-Finding a safe detergent that wasn’t going to irritate my skin or cause unnecessary harm was more critical than ever to my family.
+Finding a safe detergent that wasn’t going to irritate my sensitive skin or cause unnecessary harm was more critical than ever to my family.

-One of the best parts of the ECOS Laundry Detergent is the fact that it doesn’t contain as many toxic chemicals such as:
+One of the best parts of the ECOS Detergent is the fact that it doesn’t contain as many toxic chemicals such as: